morinted/plover_theory/draft-work/brainstorming.md

 From the top 100, this is left:

-* which, like, time, just, its, first, most
+* like, time, just, its, first, most

 Words beginning with: